cityandwool/danryland/_posts/2017-05-26-boost-your-youtube-views.markdown

 layout: post
 title: "5 step guide to boosting your YouTube views"
 date: 2017-05-26 20:30:00 +0100
-excerpt: Increase your YouTube views and passive income by using analysing your analytics and applying keyword research to your videos.
+excerpt: Increase your YouTube views and passive income by analysing your analytics and applying keyword research to your videos.
 author: Dan Ryland
 ---
 YouTube could become your best passive income generator.